smbensi/kokoro/README.md

 On 25 Dec 2024, Kokoro v0.19 weights were permissively released in full fp32 precision along with 2 voicepacks (Bella and Sarah), all under an Apache 2.0 license.

+As of 28 Dec 2024, **8 unique Voicepacks have been released**: 2F 2M each for American and British English.

 At the time of release, Kokoro v0.19 was the #1🥇 ranked model in [TTS Spaces Arena](https://huggingface.co/spaces/Pendrokar/TTS-Spaces-Arena).
-With 82M params trained for <20 epochs on <100 total hours of audio, Kokoro achieved higher Elo in this single-voice Arena setting over models such as:
+Kokoro had achieved higher Elo in this single-voice Arena setting over other models, using fewer parameters and less data:
+1. **Kokoro v0.19: 82M params, Apache, trained on <100 hours of audio, for <20 epochs**
-- XTTS v2: 467M, CPML, >10k hours
+2. XTTS v2: 467M, CPML, >10k hours
-- Edge TTS: Microsoft, proprietary
+3. Edge TTS: Microsoft, proprietary
-- MetaVoice: 1.2B, Apache, 100k hours
+4. MetaVoice: 1.2B, Apache, 100k hours
-- Parler Mini: 880M, Apache, 45k hours
+5. Parler Mini: 880M, Apache, 45k hours
-- Fish Speech: ~500M, CC-BY-NC-SA, 1M hours
+6. Fish Speech: ~500M, CC-BY-NC-SA, 1M hours

-Kokoro's ability to top this Elo ladder using relatively low compute and data suggests that the scaling law for traditional TTS models might have a steeper slope than previously expected.
+Kokoro's ability to top this Elo ladder suggests that the scaling law (Elo vs compute/data/params) for traditional TTS models might have a steeper slope than previously expected.

 You can find a hosted demo at [hf.co/spaces/hexgrad/Kokoro-TTS](https://huggingface.co/spaces/hexgrad/Kokoro-TTS).